RyanDaDeng/laravel-google-recaptcha-v3/README.md

 $ php artisan vendor:publish --provider="TimeHunter\LaravelGoogleCaptchaV3\Providers\GoogleReCaptchaV3ServiceProvider"
 ```

-After installation, you should see a googlerecaptchav3/field.blade and header.blade file in your views folder and googlerecaptchav3.php in your app/config folder.
+After installation, you should see a googlerecaptchav3.php in your app/config folder.

 ## Basic Usage
 #### Setting up your Google reCAPTCHA details in config file